Four Sisters Before the Wedding

 Four Sisters Before the Wedding is a 2020 Philippine family comedy-drama film directed by Mae Cruz-Alviar, produced by Star Cinema and SCX.
 It serves as both a prequel and a sequel to the 2013 film, Four Sisters and a Wedding.
-It premiered on December 11, 2020, via KTX, iWant TFC, Sky Cable PPV, Cignal PPV as well in SM Cinemas and CityMall Cinemas in select modified general community quarantine areas.
+It premiered on December 11, 2020, via KTX, iWant TFC, Sky Cable PPV, Cignal PPV as well as at SM Cinemas and CityMall Cinemas in select modified general community quarantine areas.

 Plot

 The Salazar sisters hold a virtual meeting to discuss their brother CJ's marital problems and reminisce a similar problem during their adolescence.

 Years ago, the siblings celebrate their grandmother Ibiang's birthday.
 Over dinner, Ibiang criticizes their father Caloy for his insufficient income as a schoolteacher.
 Later, the siblings hear their mother Grace arguing with their father Caloy over his relationship with a certain Linda.
 Suspecting an affair, Teddie asks Grace her plans on their wedding anniversary.
 She answers that they will separate, shocking the siblings.
 Bobbie subsequently learns that Linda is the first name of Mrs. Malvar, Caloy's boss.
 In a café, Alex sees Caloy embracing a girl asking for a DNA sample from him.
 When the siblings update each other, their maid Tina Marie, who overhears them, suggests they hire a spy, Bette, who seduces the café's guard to obtain the CCTV footage.
 Upon reviewing the footage, Alex sees a poster of Caloy's companion, which her crush Chad identifies as a singer named Love Mae Tete.
 Meanwhile, Grace meets with Edwin, her first love.
 Later, Gabbie sees a suggestive message from Erwin on Grace's cellphone, leading her to believe that her mother is having an affair.

 Grace and Caloy learn that Bobbie qualified for a student exchange program to New York.
 Caloy recommends her to a scholarship from Linda and announces that Linda recruited him for a five-year teaching job in the U.S. and will temporarily stay at her house.
 Teddie is convinced that Caloy is having an affair, but Bobbie expresses doubt when her mother agrees with Caloy's plans.

 Love Mae calls Caloy to meet again at the café.
 Alex overhears this and calls Bette.
 In the café, Chad, who also meets separately with Love Marie, confesses his feelings to Bobbie, having met earlier during one of Alex's film shoots, despite Bobbie's objections.
 They are overheard by Alex, who gets upset.
 Teddie taunts Bobbie, leading to a three-way fight with Alex, which is stopped when they are nearly hit by a car carrying Ibiang.
 Chad later apologizes to Alex and explains that he admires how Bobbie is so protective and loving of her.
 Meanwhile, Teddie reconnects with her former crush Jeremy, while Gabbie falls for her bestfriend JP, who decides to join the priesthood, breaking her heart.